 John Green faced an adolescence of bullying and anxiety.
 Buthe turned his past struggles into a strength, creating a voice that resonates with teenagers today.

-"I think in some ways I'm writing back to my high school self to try to communicate things to him, to try to offer him some kind of comfort or consolation," Green tells Wertheim on the broadcast.
+"I think in some ways I'm writing back to my high school self to try to communicate things to him, to try to offer him some kind of comfort or consolation," Green told Wertheim on the broadcast.

 Bullied in middle school

 Green understands how it feels be on the outside.
-In the clip above, he tells Wertheim that he was bullied in middle school because he didn't fit in, an experience that made him feel isolated and scared.
+In the clip above, he told Wertheim that he was bullied in middle school because he didn't fit in, an experience that made him feel isolated and scared.
 For him, being bullied was out of his control — and he didn't know how to make it stop.

-"I couldn't fix the fact that I was a huge nerd, and I couldn't fix the fact that I didn't know how to talk to people in a way that made them life me or made them accept me," Green says.
+"I couldn't fix the fact that I was a huge nerd, and I couldn't fix the fact that I didn't know how to talk to people in a way that made them life me or made them accept me," Green said.
 "And it felt like a math problem that I couldn't solve."

 Rejected in college

 By the time he got to Kenyon College, Green was working toward becoming a writer.
 But he told Wertheim that he was rejected from an advanced fiction writing class at Kenyon.

 "For a while after that, I thought, you know, maybe if you're not one of the 12 best writers in your class at college, can you make a go of it?"
 Green said.